Nicole Kidman: Being honoured at AFI is ‘a little overwhelming’ as an introvert

-Australian actress Nicole Kidman has described a ceremony where she will receive the American Film Institute (AFI) Life Achievement Award as “a little overwhelming” – but reiterated her gratitude for the honour.
+Australian actress Nicole Kidman has described a ceremony where she received the American Film Institute (AFI) life achievement award as “a little overwhelming” – but reiterated her gratitude for the honour.

-Hollywood stars including Morgan Freeman, Naomi Watts and Reese Witherspoon appeared on the red carpet ahead of the ceremony at the Dolby Theatre in Los Angeles to celebrate Kidman.
+Hollywood stars including Morgan Freeman, Naomi Watts and Reese Witherspoon appeared on the red carpet ahead of the ceremony at the Dolby Theatre in Los Angeles.

-The Oscar-winning actress, who will become the 49th recipient of the award – the highest honour for a career in film at the AFI – arrived in a glittering golden dress.
+The Oscar-winning actress, who became the 49th recipient of the award – the highest honour for a career in film at the AFI – arrived in a glittering golden dress.

-The Moulin Rouge star will be the first Australian actor to receive the accolade, and joins a star-studded roster of previous recipients, including Meryl Streep, Tom Hanks and Robert De Niro.
+The Moulin Rouge star was the first Australian actor to receive the accolade and joins a star-studded roster of previous recipients including Meryl Streep, Tom Hanks and Robert De Niro.

 Kidman, who said she has an introverted personality, told the PA news agency on the carpet: “It’s a little overwhelming.